Financial Aid Application Requirements

 The application is available online, October 1.

 Colgate offers CSS Profile fee waiver codes to international applicants for whom submitting the CSS Profile will be a significant financial burden.
-After students submit their application to Colgate and it has been processed by the office, they may email internationaladmission@colgate.edu to request a fee waiver code for the CSS Profile.
-The deadline to make this request is January 15.
+After students submit their admission application to Colgate and it has been processed by the office, they may request a CSS Profile fee waiver directly on their Colgate applicant portal.
+The deadline to make this request is the same as the application deadline (Early Decision I: Nov.
+15; Early Decision II and Regular Decision: January 15).
 The financial aid office is unable to accept paper or PDF copies of the CSS Profile.

 If your biological or adoptive parents live apart and are divorced, separated, or were never married to each other, each parent should submit a CSS PROFILE reflecting his/her household and financial situation.